 Irrespective of changes occurring to the CSA SFM Standard, the SFM Plan is an evolving document that is reviewed and revised on an annual basis with the SFM Advisory Group to address changes in forest conditions and local community values.
 All participating forest licencees are committed to the achievement of the SFM Plan.
 Each year the SFM Advisory Group reviews an annual report prepared by the licencees to assess achievement of performance measures.
 This monitoring process provides the licencees, public and First Nations an opportunity to bring forward new information, and to provide input concerning new or changing public values that can be incorporated into future updates of the SFM Plan.

-The Nicola Thompson Fraser Sustainable Forest Management Plan, annual reporting and other relevant information can be obtained at Nicola Thompson Fraser Certification website:
+The Nicola Thompson Fraser Sustainable Forest Management Plan, annual reporting and other relevant information can be obtained at Nicola Thompson Fraser Certification website.
+Licensees encourage public participation in the public advisory process – for more information visit:

 Thompson Okanagan Sustainable Forestry